paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-migrating-to-paperclip.md

 </style>
 ```
 The `@export` allows for your selectors to be used in other documents.
 Without it, these styles
-would only work in the document above.
+would only work in the document the document they're defined in.

-From here, you can start using your styles:
+From there you can start using your styles:

 ```html live
 // file: demo.pc